dwysocki/gracedb-server/doc/source/rest.rst

     git clone git@git.ligo.org:lscsoft/gracedb-client.git

 In order to submit patches, you should fork the repository, implement your changes, and submit a merge request.
+Patches should also be documented on the GraceDB Redmine `page <https://bugs.ligo.org/redmine/projects/gracedb>`__.

 .. _rest_client_basic_usage: